 • Frozen evaporator coil

-Freon is bad for your health if handled improperly, so you’ll need an HVAC professional like Tri City Fuel & Heating to repair an air conditioner coolant leak.
-In many instances, it may just be better to request air conditioning installation since Freon is costly.
-Production of this coolant was stopped in 2020 because of its harmful effects on the ozone layer.
+Freon is bad for your health if handled improperly, so you’ll want an HVAC pro like Tri City Fuel & Heating to fix an air conditioner coolant leak.
+In most situations, it might just be better to request air conditioning installation since Freon is costly.
+Manufacturing of this coolant was halted in 2020 due to its harmful effects on the ozone layer.
 As a result, only limited recycled quantities are available.

-Trust Tri City Fuel & Heating for Fixing Your Air Conditioner Leaks
+Rely on Tri City Fuel & Heating to Repair Your Leaky Air Conditioner

-When it comes to air conditioning repair in West Columbia, go with the company your neighbors and friends depend on.
-We’ve been known for our fast, friendly and reasonable services since {year}.
-Call us at 803-265-4208 to request your appointment today!
+When it comes to air conditioning repair in West Columbia, turn to the company your neighbors and friends trust.
+We’ve been known for our quick, friendly and reasonable services since {year}.
+Call us at 803-265-4208 to schedule your appointment now!